openziti/ziti-doc/docusaurus/docs/guides/05-troubleshooting/pki-troubleshooting/troubleshoot-expired-certs.md

 id: troubleshoot-expired-certs
 ---

-The following are examples of how an invalid server cert will present itself on a running Ziti Network.
+The following are examples of how an invalid server cert will present itself on a running OpenZiti Network.
 There are certs for the edge API and the control plane, so it's important to check for both as they will likely share the same expiry date.